justfalter/docker-crits/README.md

 #### Starting the CRITs container

 Now we start up the CRITs container.
 We'll be *mounting* the configuration directory we created, earlier, as */config* within the container.
 Replace IP\_ADDRESS with the IP address of one of your network interfaces (such as eth0).
 This will be the IP address that you will provide to your reverse proxy, later on.

+If you intend to proxy via the HTTP protocol, then expose TCP port 8080.
+If you intend to use the uWSGI's socket protocol, expose TCP port 8001.

 ```
 docker run --restart="always" -d --name crits --volume /opt/crits-config:/config -p IP_ADDRESS:8080:8080 justfalter/crits:latest